LYZ98/diffusion_attack/README.md

 (For t-gcn and a3t-gcn, the codes are based on codes in https://github.com/lehaifeng/T-GCN.
  For st-gcn, the codes are based on codes in https://github.com/VeritasYin/STGCN_IJCAI-18).
 You could also train correspoding models with Dropout, Dropnode and Dropedge.
-The models information are in file "out".
+The model information is in file "out".

-In model_attack, you could run attack_algorithm_comparision.py to attack the models with different algorithms in our paper.
+In model_attack, you could run "attack_algorithm_comparision.py" to attack the models with different algorithms in our paper.
 Here we provide trained models in file "out".
 If you want to attack a new models, you could train it in "model_train/main.py" file, then get results in "model_train/out" file.
-You could copy this "out" file from "model_train" to "model_attack".
-The file name should be the same if you want to restore models.
+You could copy this "out" file from "model_train/out" to "model_attack/out".
+The file name should be the same if you want to restore models sucessfully.
 The codes of SPSA algorithm are based on https://github.com/TheBugger228/SPSA.